datascicamp/DataSciCamp/README.md

 - `Rewards filter` tags show you the challenges/competitions offered prizes.
 - The Countdowns to **ENTRY DEADLINE** with respect to visitor's local time with time zone support.
 - `Prize` for total prize.

+## How to Contribute

+- Please **post issues** if you find any difficulty or inconvenience of experience, if you encounter bugs or issues on the website.
+Any feedbacks are welcome.

+- To add/update a challenge, please sign up with your email address and then contribute!

+- A WeChat group (`DataSciCamp 核心开发交流群`) have been created.